 The truth is that the most prominent spheres in the world of brands originally came from the entertainment industry.
-From there it has grown and changed so much that there is almost nothing today that is not branded.
-This has become a first-rate economic tool: many companies over the world have turned to this sphere because it has become such a significant marketing tool in the modern economic world.
+From there, it has grown and changed so much that almost nothing today is not branded.
+This has become a first-rate economic tool.
+Many companies around the world have turned to this sphere because it has become such a significant marketing tool in the modern economic world.

 What is the purpose of brand licensing?
-To create a legal process that protects the agreement between two commercial enterprises.
-The brand owner is actually the owner of an asset that can use his manufacturer's rights to sell franchises to potential buyers.
-The option of using a franchise is always granted only under certain conditions, like marketing something for a specific purpose in a specific political or geographic area.
+It is to create a legal process that protects the agreement between two commercial enterprises.
+The brand owner is the owner of an asset that can use his manufacturer's rights to sell franchises to potential buyers.
+The option of using a franchise is always granted only under certain conditions, like marketing something for a specific purpose in a particular political or geographic area.
 Such an agreement includes an end date agreed upon in advance.
 In exchange for selling the license, the seller receives monetary royalties, which are usually calculated as a percentage of the sales made by the franchising agent.
 A minimum royalty rate acts as a kind of guarantee for the franchise purchaser, a sort of payment to demonstrate the franchiser's serious intentions to act according to the terms of the agreement.
 This is a type of promise.
-Incidentally, this amount stands even if income is extremely low, and is sometimes even paid beforehand as an advance.
+Incidentally, this amount stands even if income is extremely low and is sometimes paid in advance.

-Choosing one brand over another is really showing a preference for a different product on the market.
-Consumers who purchase name brands already know their expectations from the product and if satisfied they will continue to buy the same brand.
-For example, the car or cars you may have purchased in the past.
-If you are happy with its performance, it is fair to assume that when you buy a new car from the same company, you will expect the same kind of quality and performance.
-A dimension of communication always exists between the consumer and the brand and this is excellent for the owners of the rights.
+Choosing one brand over another indicates a preference for a different product in the market.
+Consumers who purchase name brands already know their expectations from the product.
+If satisfied, they will continue to buy the same brand.
+For example, if you have purchased a car from a certain brand in the past and you are happy with its performance, it is fair to assume that when you buy a new car from the same company, you will expect the same level of quality and performance.
+A dimension of communication always exists between the consumer and the brand, and this is excellent for the owners of the brand.

-Why do brand-name companies need a license to sell their products?
+Why do brand-name companies require a license to sell their products?

-A brand licensing agreement authorizes a company or service provider to lease the right to market said product or service from the brand owner.
-Today, most serious companies operate such brand licensing programs.
-They allow the brand owners to examine to whom they are transferring franchise rights and supply consumers with the exact product they desire.
-Today, this is so common that even a company like "Apple" has decided to market its IPOD through franchises.
-Similarly, many firms have reached the conclusion that after developing a product, all marketing activity is transferred to franchisees and licensees.
+A brand licensing agreement authorizes a company or service provider to lease the right to market a product or service from the brand owner.
+Nowadays, most reputable companies operate such brand licensing programs.
+They enable brand owners to examine to whom they are transferring franchise rights and provide consumers with the exact product they desire.
+This is so common that even a company like "Apple" has decided to market its IPOD through franchises.
+Similarly, many firms have concluded that after developing a product, all marketing activity should be transferred to franchisees and licensees.